ExeMS/Game-Of-Life/Design/analysis.md

 # Analysis

-## Cellular Automata: a system involving a finitely dimensioned grid, where cells can exist in one of a finite number of states (e.g. on and off), and where a cell's neibourhood is directly affected by it, under a finite number of rules, usually a mathmatical function.
+## Cellular Automata: a system involving a finitely dimensioned grid, where cells can exist in one of a finite number of states (e.g. on and off), and where a cell's neighborhood is directly affected by it, under a finite number of rules, usually a mathematical function.

-## 1.1 Intoduction
+## 1.1 Introduction

 We decided to create a program to simulate cellular automata.
-This is a system involving a finitely dimensioned grid, where cells can exist in one of a finite number of states (e.g. on and off), and where a cell's neibourhood is directly affected by it, under a finite number of rules, usually a mathmatical function.
+This is a system involving a finitely dimensioned grid, where cells can exist in one of a finite number of states (e.g. on and off), and where a cell's neighborhood is directly affected by it, under a finite number of rules, usually a mathematical function.
 Depending on the pattern of cells, they can either create or destroy a cell, this allows the program, depending on the pattern, to create a moving object and also simulate a very basic version of cellular interactions.
 Our program should allow the user to explore and view a randomly generated map, and also allow them to create their own patterns on a blank map.

 ## 1.2 Background

-Conway's Game of Life is a form of Celular Automaton created by John Conway in 1970, often refered to as just 'Life'.
+Conway's Game of Life is a form of Cellular Automaton created by John Conway in 1970, often refereed to as just 'Life'.
 It is a Zero-Player Game, meaning the only input is the initial state of the 'universe' and interaction of the 'player' beyond this point is limited to observation of the outcome.
 Conway's study was based on the work of John von Neumann, who some years prior (late 1940) defined life as a creation (as a being or organism) which can reproduce itself and simulate a Turing machine.
 This definition was taken by Stanislaw Ulam, who invented Cellular Automata intended to simulate Neumann's theoretical constructions of life.

 Conway began his experiments in 1968, testing a variety of different laws for a two dimensional Cellular Automata.
 He devised a set of criteria, ensuring that the laws he created would fit the following conditions: